CommunityHiQ/Frends.Community.WaitForFile/README.md

 # Frends.Community.WaitForFile
-FRENDS Task that posts web form.
+FRENDS Task that waits if file appears into specific folder.

 ## Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.